-- Doctors at a Philadelphia hospital described a patient's death as a "diagnostic misadventure of a high magnitude." - rew "career alternative enhancement program" meant their plant was closing and they were out of jobs. - A stockbroker described the October 13th stock market crash as a "fourth quarter equity retreat." - "our society's recognition of the sanctity of human life."
+· Doctors at a Philadelphia hospital described a patient's death as a "diagnostic misadventure of a high magnitude."

+· Five thousand workers at a Chrysler plant found out that a new "career alternative enhancement program" meant their plant was closing and they were out of jobs.

+• A stockbroker described the October 13th stock market crash as a "fourth quarter equity retreat."

+• A United States Senator referred to capital punishment as "our society's recognition of the sanctity of human life."

-what I do not understand is why lawyers tolerate doubletalk and inarticulateness in speech and writing.
+What I do not understand is why lawyers tolerate doubletalk and inarticulateness in speech and writing.
 Twenty years ago, the National District Attorneys Association, of which I was then a member, held its annual conference in New York City.
 During the conference, we had a luncheon speaker who was introduced as a member of the United Nations legal staff specializing in criminal matters.
 I recognized him as a local comedian and doubletalk artist.
 About ten minutes into his meaningless spiel, a prosecutor from Georgia sitting next to me leaned over and said: "Ah cain't understand a lot of what thet ol' boy is sayin'."
 I replied: "You can't understand anything of what he is saying, because he is speaking doubletalk."
 "Isn't that somethin'?" he said, "Ah just tho't he had a real bad New York accent."

-Forday ago my Times reported on the failure of communication between physician + potient

-The Brief is the more important part of appellate advocacy, because we judges have it in hand both before and after oral argument.
+For day ago my Times reported on M failur of communication between physician + patrent The Brief is the more important part of appellate advocacy, because we judges have it in hand both before and after oral argument.
 It is physically with us after the argument evaporates and is forgotten.
 The Briefs are the first thing I look at, even before the decision of the trial court or any part of the Appendix or Record.
 The Briefs are what I refer to when writing an opinion or before signing off on a colleague's opinion.
 A good Brief is essential to effective appellate advocacy, but it is all too rare.